-In order to benefit from the PILOT program, the subject property must be titled the Industrial Development Board of the City of Minden.
-In that the Minden Industrial Development Bond Board is a tax exempt entity, there would be no ad valorem taxes due on the subject property.
-This frees up the Industrial Development Bond Board to negotiate a payment-in-lieu-of taxes with the effected company.
+In order to benefit from the PILOT program, the subject property must be titled to the Industrial Development Board of the City of Minden.
+In that the Industrial Development Board is a tax exempt entity, there would be no ad valorem taxes due on the subject property.
+This frees up the Industrial Development Board to negotiate a payment-in-lieu-of taxes with the effected company.

-Instead of paying the full amount of assessed ad valorem property taxes.
-Payment-In-Lieu-of-Taxes (“PILOT”) for ad valorem property taxes are contractual payments made to the Industrial Development Board of the City of Minden (“IDBM”).
+Instead of paying the full amount of assessed ad valorem property taxes, Payment-In-Lieu-of-Taxes (“PILOT”) for ad valorem property taxes, become contractual payments made to the Industrial Development Board of the City of Minden (“IDBM”).

 A non-refundable $1,000 application fee must accompany all Sales & Use Tax PILOT applications submitted to the IDBM.

 If a PILOT Incentive Agreement is not implemented within 6 months from the IDBM’s approval, the applicant can request a 90 day extension fee, subject to a $750 extension fee.
 Project construction should be completed within three years (3) from the time of approval by the IDBM.

 The PILOT beneficiary must pay the fees of all professionals, including special counsel to the IDBM and the City in connection with the negotiation and implementation of the PILOT, including the cost of any necessary feasibility reports, “But For” analyses and other required expenses.
 These costs will be estimated by the IDBM at the beginning of the PILOT approval process.
 The cost of these items can be recouped by including them in the project’s cost.

 Eligible applications of ad valorem tax abatement and or sales and use taxes are slated for new property improvements (land and building).